 - Knees and feet together

-Place hands on the floor and tuck head
+Place your hands on the floor and tuck your head

 From the stretched position, bend your knees and crouch down placing your hands on the floor.

 Hands should be placed forwards of the feet but the gymnast should still be balanced at this point.

 Tuck the head under so the chin is close to the neck.
 Leave enough room so that knees do not bump the face (this is a common injury with beginners) but make sure the head is tucked under enough not to hit the floor.

 Next, lift the hips so the gymnast is starting to move off-balance forwards.
 You want the shoulders to contact the floor first so keep the shoulders nice and round in the tucked shape.